 WISER (Wireless Information System for Emergency Responders) is a system designed to assist emergency responders in hazardous material incidents.
 Developed by the National Library of Medicine, WISER provides a wide range of information on hazardous substances, including substance identification support, physical characteristics, human health information, and containment and suppression guidance.

-WISER is available as a standalone application on Microsoft Windows PCs, Apple's iOS devices (iPhone, iPad, and iPod touch), Google Android devices, BlackBerry devices (internet connectivity required), Windows Mobile devices, and Palm OS PDAs.
+WISER is available as a standalone application on Microsoft Windows PCs, Apple's iOS devices (iPhone, iPad, and iPod touch), Google Android devices, and BlackBerry devices (internet connectivity required).
 Download it for free!

 WebWISER is also available!
 When an Internet connection is available, access the same WISER functionality with your web browser.
 Support for mobile device browsers, including BlackBerry, is included.